bjmsong/flash_attention_inference/README.md

 ![prefill_batch_throughput](./performance/RTX3090/prefill_batch_throughput.png)

 ### Decoding
-#### Seq
+#### Seq Len
 The performance of both is similar for short sequences and Flash Attention performs well in long sequences.
+Regardless of the size of seq len, Decoding Attention performance is better than Flash Attention and Flash Attention v2.
 - Batch Size: 128
 - Seq Q: 1
 - Seq K: Seq Len

 ![decoding_seq_throughput](./performance/RTX3090/decoding_seq_throughput.png)

-#### Batch
+#### Batch Size
-The Flash Attention performance is better regardless of the size of the Batch.
+The Flash Attention performance is better regardless of batch size.
+When the batch size is less than 4, the Decoding Attention performance is between Flash Attention and Flash Attention v2, when the batch size is greater than 4, the Decoding Attention performance is better than Flash Attention and Flash Attention v2.
 - Batch Size: Batch Size
 - Seq Q: 1
 - Seq K: 128